TonyKaravasilev/CryptoMananaDocs/docs/cryptographic-services.md

 &nbsp;&nbsp;&nbsp;&nbsp;The framework's component for this is the [`PublicKeyAuthentication`]( ../api/classes/CryptoManana.CryptographicProtocol.PublicKeyAuthentication .html){:target="_blank"} object.
 The asymmetric system can be set on initialization or via the setter method `setAsymmetricCipher()`.
-The randomness source is by default the most secure available via the `\CryptoManana\Randomness\CryptoRandom` primitive, but it can be changes via the `setRandomGenerator()` method.
+The randomness source is by default the most secure available via the `\CryptoManana\Randomness\CryptoRandom` primitive, but it can be changed via the `setRandomGenerator()` method.
 This protocol uses the [`AuthenticationToken` data structure]( ../api/classes/CryptoManana.DataStructures.AuthenticationToken.html){:target="_blank"} that was described in the previous section (`cipherData` -> encrypted token, `tokenData` -> raw token).

-&nbsp;&nbsp;&nbsp;&nbsp;Here is a list of all available methods available:
+&nbsp;&nbsp;&nbsp;&nbsp;Here is a list of all available methods:

 ```php
 setAsymmetricCipher() // set the asymmetric cipher